Jeje0001/Password-Manager/README.md

 - Creates a Fernet object using the derived key.

 **verify_password(master_password)**
--Verifies the entered master password by comparing it with the stored hash.
+- Verifies the entered master password by comparing it with the stored hash.

 **view(fer)**
 - Reads and decrypts passwords from passwords.txt and prints them.